 The University of Southern California offers an online master’s degree in construction management that trains students in technical and non-technical aspects of construction.
-The program combines a number of disciplines such as architecture, law, business, policy, and planning and development.
+The program combines several disciplines such as architecture, law, business, policy, and planning and development.

-On successful completion of the program, graduates may be qualified to work in a variety of roles such as general contractor, real estate developer, sub-contractor, and construction manager.
-They can pursue opportunities in construction management, real estate, architectural engineering, project management, and design management.
+Upon successful completion of the program, graduates may be qualified to work in various roles such as real estate developers, general contractors, construction managers, and sub-contractors.
+They can pursue opportunities in construction management, architectural engineering, real estate, project management, and design management.

 The program prepares students for diverse careers within the construction industry, working on maintenance, renovation, project management, and company management.
-Some of the roles they can take up include construction manager, construction laborer, building inspector, and supervisor.
+Some of the roles they can take up include construction managers, construction laborers, building inspectors, and supervisors.

-Louisiana State University’s online master of science (MS) in construction management program is an advanced degree, providing insight into leadership, business management, and construction.
-Students get exposure to the best practices in building information modeling, sustainability, decision making, and project delivery.
+Louisiana State University’s online master of science (MS) in construction management program is an advanced degree providing insights into leadership, business management, and construction.
+Students get exposure to the best practices in building information modeling, sustainability, decision-making, and project delivery.

-The program comprises of 12 courses, seven weeks each.
-Core courses include research methods in construction management, project delivery, and decision making tools.
-In addition to the expertise gained in core courses, students also acquire detailed knowledge of lean construction building information modeling, natural hazard resistant construction, and construction dispute resolution.
-The program helps students develop a management based approach to architecture, engineering and construction, while developing skills such as marketing, scheduling, creating take-offs, and facility management.
+The program comprises 12 courses (36 credits), seven weeks each.
+Core courses include research methods in construction management; project delivery; and human factors & leadership in construction management.
+In addition to the expertise gained in core courses, students also acquire detailed knowledge of lean construction; building information modeling; disaster-resilient construction; and construction dispute resolution.
+The program helps students develop a management-based approach to architecture, engineering, and construction while developing skills such as marketing, scheduling, creating take-offs, and facility management.

-Graduates from the program are prepared oversee residential, commercial, municipal, civil and industrial building projects.
+Graduates from the program are prepared to oversee residential, commercial, municipal, civil, and industrial building projects.